Chris18coleman/Hypperblog/README.md

 # Hypperblog
-A blog project (To Platzi Git and GitHub by Freddy Vega).
+A blog project (To Platzi Git and GitHub course by Freddy Vega).